Ladanakonechna/ln-website/_posts/2024-04-203-seminar-kassel.md

 ---
 layout: post
-title:  Seminar "How art utters war in a situation of the crisis of language"
+title:  Seminar How art utters war in a situation of the crisis of language
 date:   2024-04-03
 categories: news
 ---